 Since then it has set the longevity record for a reusable spacecraft spending 674 continuous days in space, as well as prompting continuous speculation as to what it is up to.

 Well thanks to a surprising level of detail from NASA for a supposedly “secret space warplane”, we know much of what its current mission involves.
-And this in turn shines a light on some of the interesting R&D that is going on in these early days of space exploration.
+And this in turn shines a light on some of the interesting R&D that is going on in these relatively early days of space technology.
 After three successful missions where the focus has been on the spacecraft itself, this time all eyes are on the payload, which includes: